livechat/design-system/docs/Introduction.md

 #### _Developers_

-You'll find React components with separate styles.css file that can be used in apps written with vanilla JS or any modern frontend library.
+Our **Design System** was created for React development, and it's available in the [npm registry](https://www.npmjs.com/package/@livechat/design-system).
+If you are not working with React, then you can use our hosted [styles.css](https://cdn.livechatinc.com/design-system/styles.css) file to get look and feel of LiveChat app in your vanilla JS project.

 ### Who can use this?